lasnab/robofriends/README.md

+# robofriends
-# robofriends: why have real friends when you can have robofriends 😉
+## why have real friends when you can have robofriends 😉

 # Getting Started with Create React App